phybersplice/nzbget/README.md

 + **09.09.16:** Add layer badges to README.
 + **27.08.16:** Add badges to README, perms fix on /app to allow updates.
 + **19.08.16:** Rebase to alpine linux.
-+ **18.08.15:** Now useing latest version of unrar beta and implements the universal installer method.
++ **18.08.15:** Now using latest version of unrar beta and implements the universal installer method.